katiewalkerfurniture/katiewalkerfurniture.github.io/_furniture/ribbonrocker.md

   - toBuy
 awards:
   - The Furniture Makers&rsquo; Company, Bespoke Guild Mark no. 373
+  - 2006 Wood Awards - furniture
-  - 2006 Wood Awards - furniture and innovation
+  - 2006 Wood Awards - innovation
   - 2006 Wesley-Barrell Craft Award
+  - 2007 Grand Designs - best furniture
-  - 2007 Grand Designs - best furniture and product of the year
+  - 2007 Grand Designs - product of the year
 collections: A Ribbon Rocking Chair was purchased by <a href="//manchesterartgallery.org/" alt="Manchester Museum of Modern Art">Manchester Museum of Modern Art</a> for their permanent collection with assistance from the Art Fund.
 madetoorder: false
 order: 2